kayak/pypika/README.rst

 Date, Time, and Intervals
 """""""""""""""""""""""""

-Using :class:`pypika.Interval`, queries can be constructed with date arithmetic.
+Using ``pypika.Interval``, queries can be constructed with date arithmetic.
 Any combination of intervals can be used except for weeks and quarters, which must be used separately and will ignore any other values if selected.

 .. code-block:: python